Algarve-Tourist.com

 The best independent guide to Portimão

-Portimão (Portimao) Portugal - An Algarve Tourism Guide for 2024
+Portimão Portugal - An Algarve Tourism Guide for 2025

 Highlights of Portimão

-• The beautiful Azulejo tile paintings in the Jardim 1º de Dezembro, which depict the history of Portugal
+• Admiring the beautiful Azulejo tile panels in the Jardim 1º de Dezembro, which depict key moments in Portuguese history.

 Portimão and Praia da Rocha

-Related articles: Introduction to Praia da Rocha - Portimão beach guide
+Related articles: Praia da Rocha guide - Portimão beach guide

 Portimão for a day trip